-Gastric bypass surgery involves dividing the stomach to create a gastric pouch (roughly the size of an egg) and surgically connecting the small intestine to the pouch.
-This causes food to bypass the stomach and first portion of the small intestine.
+Gastric bypass surgery divides the stomach to create a gastric pouch (about the size of an egg) and surgically connects the small intestine to the smaller stomach.
+This causes food to bypass the stomach and first part of the small intestine.
 The operation is typically 2-3 hours long.

-Sleeve gastrectomy surgery involves the surgical division and removal of approximately 80-85% of the stomach.
+Sleeve gastrectomy surgery divides and removes approximately 80-85% of the stomach.
 The operation is typically 1-2 hours long.

 Recovery and Follow-Up

-The gastric bypass and sleeve gastrectomy procedures follow the same recovery plan, diet progression, and restrictions:
+Both gastric bypass and sleeve gastrectomy procedures follow the same recovery plan:

 - No driving while taking narcotic pain medication

-- No baths or pools (showering is fine) until incisions are fully healed
+- No baths or pools until incisions are fully healed.
+Showering is fine.

 Endoscopic Bariatric Therapy (EBT)

-Michigan Medicine also offers non-surgical endoscopic bariatric therapy (EBT) for weight loss.
+The Michigan Medicine Gastroenterology Clinic also offers non-surgical endoscopic bariatric therapy (EBT) for weight loss.
 Our team and tools can help determine the best procedure for each individual patient.